Advocating for ways of getting to and around the Tavistock area that are better for people and planet than dependence on fossil fuels.

-Our meetings in September and October 2019 shared views on how easy it is to use sustainable transport around the Tavistock area and to nearby towns – and ideas for how it could be better and more inclusive in future.
+Our group meetings over the past few months have shared views on how easy it is to use sustainable transport around the Tavistock area and to nearby towns – and ideas for how it could be better and more inclusive in future.
 Frequent, well-connected public transport in all directions; easy to walk, use a wheelchair or cycle to reach facilities; leading rather than lagging in the shift to electric (or other low emission) vehicles for both personal and business travel?
-What’s changes would you make?
+What changes would you make?

 Join us at our next Travel Action Group meeting:

 Thur 5th March, 7.30pm at The Anchorage Centre

 Tavistock PL19 8AG (next to bus station, accessible venue, doors open 7.15).

 Topics at recent meetings included reducing obstacles on pavements, encouraging visitors to enjoy Tavistock without needing a car, our evidence on the Devon Climate Emergency, electric vehicle charging, cycle parking and facilities at the bus station.